The place where the events of a story happen is called a setting.

 Although it was getting dark it seemed like the middle of the day as Naomi pushed her way through the crowds.
 The lights on the stalls glowed and reflected red on people's faces, while above her head the big wheel turned and happy screams rang out.
 The sweet smell of popcorn drifted from the refreshment booth on the breeze.
 She shivered with a mixture of excitement and cold.

-In this worksheet you can look at pictures of different settings and write descriptions of them.
+In this worksheet you will look at pictures of different settings and write descriptions of them.